E Stuart James Grant Charitable Trust

 Key Takeaways for Grant Writers

-• Extraordinary Longevity: For organizations already in the beneficiary roster, this trust represents a once-in-a-generation funding partner, with some organizations receiving sustained support for 30+ years totaling millions of dollars.
+• Extraordinary Longevity: For organisations already in the beneficiary roster, this trust represents a once-in-a-generation funding partner, with some organisations receiving sustained support for 30+ years totalling millions of dollars.

-• Flexible Grant Sizes: The trust adapts grant amounts to organizational needs, ranging from $10,000 to $700,000, suggesting beneficiaries can request support matching project scope.
+• Flexible Grant Sizes: The trust adapts grant amounts to organisational needs, ranging from $10,000 to $700,000, suggesting beneficiaries can request support matching project scope.

-• Multi-Purpose Support: Beneficiary organizations receive support for capital projects, programmatic development, unrestricted operations, and specific initiatives - the trust does not appear limited to one type of support.
+• Multi-Purpose Support: Beneficiary organisations receive support for capital projects, programmatic development, unrestricted operations, and specific initiatives - the trust does not appear limited to one type of support.

-• Annual Giving Cycle: With approximately 9 grants made annually totaling $2.7 million, the trust operates on a predictable annual cycle, suggesting beneficiary organizations can anticipate regular consideration.
+• Annual Giving Cycle: With approximately 9 grants made annually totalling approximately $2.2 million (per 2023 990 filing), the trust operates on a predictable annual cycle, suggesting beneficiary organisations can anticipate regular consideration.

-• Professional Administration: With Atlantic Union Bank as trustee receiving significant compensation for administration, beneficiary organizations can expect professional grant management and communication.
+• Professional Administration: With Atlantic Union Bank as trustee receiving significant compensation for administration, beneficiary organisations can expect professional grant management and communication.

 References